-What’s the Project: Looking for a quick and easy sewing project?
-This easy tote bag pattern and tutorial is fast and turns out great!
+What’s the Project: This easy tote bag pattern with tutorial is fast and turns out great-a perfect sewing project for beginners.
 Very easy instructions to follow and you will love how this cute bag turns out.

 Every woman loves a good bag-am I right?
 They can be filled with diapers and toys when you’re in mom mode, they can be cute and flirty when you’ve got a date, or they can be filled with your laptop and notebooks when you head to work or school.

 Or sometimes in my case, they can be a bottomless pit filled with who knows what-how’d that french fry get there?

 Bags are one of my very favorite things to sew and the beauty of this bag pattern is that it’s super simple.
 It’s all straight lines-a perfect easy sewing project for beginners.
 And it’s super cute!
 You will love this eas tote bag pattern.

 If you don’t know how to sew a bag, this is a good place to start!
 This tote bag pattern is easy and you’ll love how it turns out!
 It’s great for all ages and you can make it work for anything-a library bag, a purse, take it to the pool, to church, whatever you want!

 It’s got one fabric on the top, another on the bottom and I did a third inside.
 So you can customize it for the person you are making it for!

 And now I’ve got an updated version too that has a pocket on the outside if you prefer that.
 Check that tote bag tutorial out here.

 So let’s make this great DIY tote bag!

 I’m going to give you all of the instructions you need to make this down below, but here’s a video tutorial for this pattern as well if you prefer that.
 (The supply list is in the written instructions below.)